khushbukaradbhajne/Titanic-Survival-Prediction-using--Logistic-Regression/README.md

 📊Titanic Survival Prediction using Logistic Regression:

-This project uses a Logistic Regression machine learning model to predict whether a passenger survived the Titanic disaster based on features such as age, gender, passenger class, and fare.
+This project uses a Logistic Regression machine learning model to predict whether a passenger survived the Titanic dataset based on features such as age, gender, passenger class, and fare.

 🧠 Project Overview: